kunigami/kunigami.github.io/_books/the-anglo-saxons.md

 ## Chapter 7 - Imperial overstretch (10th century)

 Edward the Elder was Alfred's son and became king of Wessex after his father's death in 899.
-With his older sister ÆthelflÆd they conquered Mercia, got submission from East Anglia and most of Northumbria from the Vikings.
+With his older sister Æthelflæd they conquered Mercia, got submission from East Anglia and most of Northumbria from the Vikings.
 He died in 924.

 Upon his death, his son Æthelstan, became king of Mercia, while his half-brother Ælfweard became king of Wessex, but died (possibly assassinated) shortly after Edward. Æthelstan eventually became king of Wessex too.
 He took the throne of Northumbria and submission of Wales in 927 and submission from Scots in 934, and is regarded as the most powerful of all English kings before the Norman conquest.